 Plant Spring Flowers

-The ground has thawed and that barren patch of dirt is practically begging for some color.
+The ground has thawed, and that barren patch of dirt is practically begging for some color.
 Plant spring flowers with your children during their time off from school.
-Take them to the nursery and let them choose some of the flowers for your spring garden.
-Grow memories with your children as you get dirty and talk about the various flowers you're planting together.
-There are plenty of fun gardening projects for kids, regardless of their ages.
+Take them to the nursery, and let them choose some flowers for your spring garden.
+Teach your children about the plants, and assign them duties to tend to the garden.

 07 of 15